heremaps/here-data-sdk-cpp/docs/dataservice-read-catalog-example.md

 To build and run the APK:

-1. In the Android Studio IDE, open the `build/examples/dataservice-read/android/build.gradle` script.
+1. In the Android Studio IDE, open the `build/examples/android/build.gradle` script.
-2. Provide your application access key ID and access key secret.
+2. Provide your application access key ID, access key secret, and catalog HRN.
-3. Install and run the `dataservice_read_example` APK.
+3. Install and run the `dataservice_example` APK.

-The main screen displays the following message: "Reading the partition data from the specified catalog completed successfully."
+The main screen displays the following message: "Example has finished successfully"

 ## Build and run on iOS